kafkasdeda/Xpatlat/PROJECT_INSTRUCTIONS.md

 ## 🎯 Project Philosophy
 "Etik Twitter arama URL üreticisi - Veri çekmiyoruz, sadece doğru soruları soruyoruz"

+## 🚨 IMPORTANT: Claude Desktop Check
+**Before making any file changes, I should always ask:**
+"Claude masaüstü uygulamasında mısınız?
+(Browser'da değil)"

+If you are in the browser, I cannot modify files directly.
+If you are in the desktop app, I can handle file operations for you.

+## 🤖 What I Can Do vs What YOU MUST DO

+### When I'm in Claude Desktop App:
+- ✅ Read all project files
+- ✅ Create new files and folders
+- ✅ Edit existing files
+- ✅ Delete files
+- ✅ Move/rename files
+- ✅ List directory contents
+- ✅ Update all markdown files (tasks.md, PROJECT_STATUS.md, etc.)

+### What YOU MUST DO (Even in Desktop App):
+**BUNU SİZİN YAPMANIZ GEREKİYOR:**
+1. **Git Operations**
+   - `git add .`
+   - `git commit -m "message"`
+   - `git push`
+   - `git checkout`
+   - Branch operations
+   - Merge operations

+2. **Terminal Commands**
+   - `npm install`
+   - `npm run dev`
+   - `npm run build`
+   - Running tests
+   - Starting servers

+3. **Testing**
+   - Manual testing in browser
+   - Verifying functionality
+   - Cross-browser testing

+### When I'm in Browser:
+**BUNU SİZİN YAPMANIZ GEREKİYOR:**
+1. All file operations (create, edit, delete)
+2. All Git operations
+3. All terminal commands
+4. Copying code I provide into your files

 ## 📋 Task Management System

 ### Core Principles